PeterNaydenov/dt-toolbox/README.md

     // Provide Results
           , replace    : 'Get this._selection.result as a main data'
           , attach     : 'Attach this._selection.result to the main data.
-Set point of connection' , spread     : 'Returns result of selection' , spreadAll  : 'Select all and returns it with one command'
+Set point of connection' , spread     : 'Returns result of selection in a calback function' , spreadAll  : 'Select all and returns it with one command in a callback function' , export     : 'Returns result of selection' , exportAll  : 'Select all and returns it with one command'

     // Compare Operations
          , identical  :  'Value compare.
 Reduce data to identical key/value pairs'